What is outpatient joint replacement surgery?

 Our specialists know that patients have better outcomes when they know what to expect and what they can do to enhance their post-surgical healing and recovery experience.
 The ONS Pre-operative Education Class provides comprehensive information about all aspects of outpatient total joint replacement for patients that are scheduled to have their procedure in an ambulatory surgery setting.
 The class is designed to educate patients and their families about pre-operative preparation and the entire surgical and rehabilitation process.

 - A visiting nurse will be scheduled for the day of surgery and the following day to monitor your progress and assist with post-op care in your home.
 The nurse may return as needed to evaluate your wound and change the wound dressing.
 Your diet, hydration, medications and pain will be reviewed and any questions can be answered.

 - A physical therapist will visit your home on the day of surgery and for the following five to ten days at regular intervals.
 They will provide a rehabilitation exercise program and schedule.
 They will also teach you the safest way to move through such daily tasks as getting in and out of the shower, bed, a car, etc. It is extremely important to practice your exercises and walking program several times a day as instructed.
 It is also very important to take your pain medication as directed to allow you to exercise on your own more effectively.

 - You will use a walker for the first week or two, and then transition to walking with a cane.

-- You will not be able to drive for one to four weeks, depending on which lower extremity is involved and when you no longer take narcotics.
+- You will not be able to drive for one to four weeks, depending on which lower extremity is involved.
+Additionally, you cannot drive until you no longer take narcotics.

 - You should avoid lifting or carrying anything over five to ten pounds while walking for the first four to six weeks.